hahliLVNDR/hahliLVNDR/README.md

 - 👋 Hi, I’m @hahliLVNDR
-- 👀 I’m interested in art
+- 🎨 I’m interested in art
-- 🌱 I’m currently learning Python
+- 🌱 I have no idea what I'm doing
+- 👩‍❤️‍💋‍👩 html & css is my yuri

 <!---
 hahliLVNDR/hahliLVNDR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.